PathogenicKatt/PathogenicKatt.github.io/_posts/2025-06-04-Studying-the-Bible.md

 ---

 ## Walking in the spirit 😀
-- Study the word of the GOD.
+- Studying the word of the GOD.
 - Checkout my 'My Christ's journey' soon.